dartmouth-dltg/aspace_sitemap/README.md

 ### Note
 For users running ArchivesSpace versions older than v2.6.0, please note that slug related options are not available.

+Institutions with large numbers of published objects may need to increase the memory alloted to the application.
+See http://archivesspace.github.io/archivesspace/user/tuning-archivesspace/

 ## What does it do?
 The plugin adds a new job that generates a sitemap (at least one sitemap with a sitemap index) for the PUI.
 The file(s) can be downloaded and placed on a server of your choice for submission